Jun 12, 2024

 The Linux boot sequence can be seen as a bit convoluted, as multiple options exist, and the more recent advent of UEFI has shuffled this space again.
 While GRUB is still a very popular option, especially since it is compatible with both traditional BIOS boot and more recent UEFI firmwares, it is not the only one.

 But the step of going through a third party software to boot your Linux kernel is not a compulsory step anymore.
-Linux kernels have been able to be booted as standalone UEFI images for a while now, and so as long as you had a firmware capable of providing your boot arguments, you could bypass the bootloader stage.
+Linux kernels are able to boot as standalone UEFI images for a while now, and so as long as you had a firmware capable of providing your boot arguments, you could bypass the bootloader stage.
 Even more recently, Linux now has something called UKI, or “Unified Kernel Image”.
 It is a way of taking a Linux kernel, its initramfs, and its command line, and make it a truly standalone bootable EFI image that can be simply booted from anything capable of booting EFI images.

 Arch Linux is a generic distribution geared towards tinkerers.
 It notably has no defaults in regard to its bootloader.
 And it fully supports (albeit with a bit of tinkering) booting from an UKI image.